Chart Color Schemes

 Elliminyt has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely affecting the region: Pound Road, Colac; Harris Road Residential Development, Lakeside Colac; and Telstra InfraCo Intercity Fibre Network.
-The following details these key projects, focusing on those most relevant.
+AreaSearch has identified three projects expected to affect the region: Pound Road in Colac, Harris Road Residential Development in Lakeside Colac, and Telstra InfraCo Intercity Fibre Network.
+These are the key initiatives with potential relevance to the area.

 Professional plan users can use the search below to filter and access additional projects.